 Federated Investment Counseling Background

-Federated Investment Counseling opened its doors for the first time in 1989.
+Federated Investment Counseling first opened its doors in 1989.
 The firm is wholly owned by a holding company, FII Holdings, Inc., which itself is fully owned by Federated Hermes (formerly Federated Investors), a publicly traded corporation.

 The advisory firm is affiliated with Federated MDTA LLC, Federated Investment Management Company, Federated International Management, Ltd., Federated Global Investment Management Corp., Hermes GPE (Singapore) PTE, Ltd., Federated Advisory Services Company, Federated Equity Management Company of Pennsylvania, Federated Investors Trust Company, Federated Investors Canada ULC, Federated Securities Corp., Hermes GPE (US) Inc., Hermes Fund Managers Ireland, Ltd., Federated Investors Australia Services, Ltd., Federated International Securities Corp., Federated Investors Asia Pacific PTY, Ltd., Federated Investors (UK) LLC, Hermes GPE LLP, Hermes European Equities, Ltd., Hermes Investment Management, Ltd. and Hermes Alternative Investment Management, Ltd.